Nesh996/IT-Security/README.md

 ---

-## 🚀 Future Recommendations
+ Future Recommendations
 * **Implement BitLocker:** Enable full-disk encryption to protect data at rest.
 * **Establish Backups:** Configure routine backups to mitigate data loss risks.
 * **Scheduled Audits:** Conduct monthly reviews of the Windows Security dashboard.
-## 🛡️ Executive Summary
+ Executive Summary
-This report documents a baseline security audit performed on a Windows workstation.
-The objective was to evaluate existing defense mechanisms, identify vulnerabilities, and apply hardening configurations in alignment with security best practices.
+The results of this audit demonstrate that while baseline security measures—such as firewall activation and password policy implementation—are currently operational, system hardening is a continuous process rather than a static state.